Merzasphor/MWSE/docs/source/types/tes3vector3.md

 ### `g`

 The second value in the vector.
-An alias for y.
+An alias for `y`.

 **Returns**: